Organizational Rules for the International Council for Central and East European Studies (ICCEES)

 - Executive Committee

 The International Council shall have an Executive Committee consisting of the Council officers and up to six other Council members, to be elected by the International Council.
+Terms of appointment to the Executive Committee shall be for five years.
+Individual members can be elected for a second term.
+The International Council will strive to achieve gender equality for the Executive Committee.
 The Director of the International Information Center for Central and East European Studies shall be a member of the Executive Committee ex-officio.
 The official representative of the national organization which will host the next World Congress shall be one of the members of the Executive Committee.
 The Executive Committee shall be responsible for preparing agendas for meetings of the International Council and for calling otherwise pertinent matters to the attention of the International Council.
 The Executive Committee shall meet, at the call of the President, and at least once before each meeting of the International Council.

 The Executive Committee or individual council officers shall take measures required by contingencies not covered by this document.
 Such measures will be subject to approval by the International Council.
 The approval may be given by mail.